Security Certifications Are Worthless

 Years.

-It requires that a professional gain experience in a multitude of subjects, both technical and non technical, over many years, and be versatile and smart enough to learn new ones constantly.
+It requires gaining experience across a wide range of subjects, both technical and non technical, over a long period of time, and being versatile and sharp enough to keep learning new ones constantly.

-Certifications will NOT give you that.
-Worse, they will prevent you from attaining the one thing EVERY security professional MUST have: the adversarial mindset.
-Yes, how to think like a bad guy.
+Certifications will not give you that.
+Worse, they can get in the way of developing the one thing every security professional must have: an adversarial mindset.
+Yes, the ability to think like a bad guy.

-So, CEH, CISSP, GICSP, CISM, CISA, CCSP, C-insert-your-security-buzzword-here are jokes.
+So CEH, CISSP, GICSP, CISM, CISA, CCSP, C-insert-your-security-buzzword-here are jokes.
 Sorry.
-You spend money on things that can give you a way in, in some cases, but that’s it.
-They can’t be taken seriously.
+You are spending money on things that might help you get your foot in the door in some cases, but that's it.
+They cannot be taken seriously.

-If I see someone I’m trying to hire, apply with a resume that has “Name, CISSP, CISM, CCSP, CSHIT, CMORESHIT”, I immediately discard it.
-I don’t even look at that person.
+If I see a resume that says "Name, CISSP, CISM, CCSP, CSHIT, CMORESHIT", I discard it immediately.
+I do not even look at the person.

-So, please, do not rely on these certifications to attest anything.
-Only hard gained practical experience, skills, and mindset hold the true value of a security professional.
+So please, do not rely on certifications to prove anything.
+Only hard-earned practical experience, real skills, and the right mindset carry true value in a security professional.

-Do not continue to create more security risks.
-Do not continue to create harm to a profession that, not only is extremely difficult, but if you are on the defense side it’s always one step behind the bad guys.
+Do not keep creating more security risk.
+Do not keep damaging a profession that is already extremely difficult, especially on the defensive side, where you are always one step behind the bad guys.

 EDITED TO ADD

-A couple of readers, whom I think are big supporters of having certifications, the more the merrier, asked me what would a “good” certification look like in my book.
+A couple of readers, who seem to strongly support certifications, asked me what a "good" certification would look like in my view.

-The answer is there wouldn’t be one in mine.
+My answer is that there would not be one.
 I rely only on experience and mindset.

-That got me thinking for a bit, though.
-And well, here it is, the newly minted “Certified Actual Security Professional”, or CASP for short.
+That said, I thought about it a bit, and here it is: the newly minted "Certified Actual Security Professional", or CASP.

-The CASP is simple: Every five real years of experience in an actual security job doing security engineering, offensive security, security architecture, or a combination of all, you get promoted in ranking.
+CASP is simple.
+For every five real years of experience in an actual security role, whether in security engineering, offensive security, security architecture, or a mix of those, you move up in rank.

-You start as a “basic security person”.
-That’s like being a private in the military.
-You know nothing, and your cert is nil.
-Five years later, after working in the security field and gaining actual experience, you get “security junior pro”.
-Five years later, you get “security professional”.
-This level is a good middle ground, with ten years of experience, you begin to understand security and what’s all about.
-Five years later you get a “senior security pro”.
-Then five years later you get the coveted “actual security professional”.
-20 years in, you are an actual security professional.
+You start as a "basic security person".
+Like a private in the military, you know nothing and your certification is nil.
+After five years of real work and experience, you become a "security junior pro".
+Five years later, you become a "security professional".
+At that point, with ten years of experience, you start to understand what security is really about.
+Five years later, you become a "senior security pro".
+After another five years, you reach the level of "actual security professional".
+At twenty years in, you have earned it.

 Done.
-That would be a good certification in my book.
+That would be a certification I could stand behind.

-Oh, and there would be no fees, and no "needing to go to conferences", or anything like that… Just hard work in the security field.
+There would be no fees, no conference requirements, nothing like that.
+Just real work in the field.